rbazev/sex_amitosis_evolvability/README.md

 * `Figure_7.ipynb`: Jupyter notebook to generate Figure 7.

-* `data`: Folder containing data used to generate Figures 4 and 5.
+* `data`: Folder containing data used to generate the figures.